 If you spend long enough in Gotham City, you’re going to start hearing some names.
 Some of them are good: Batman, Robin, Jim Gordon…you know the drill.
 Others?
 Not so much.
 You’ll probably get your fair share of warnings about guys like the Joker, the Penguin, maybe even the Riddler.

-So, with that in mind, let’s take a look back at some of the biggest highlights in Black Mask’s incredible (and incredibly successful) career.
+Let’s take a look back at some of the biggest highlights in Black Mask’s incredible (and incredibly successful) career.

 No Man’s Land